How to Buy a House (While Selling Your Other One)

 - Contract contingency—If you want to make an offer on a new house, but you don't want to purchase it until your existing home has sold, you can request that the new house purchase be dependent — also known as contingent — on the sale of your home.
 In a competitive real estate market, where there are plenty of other motivated buyers, a seller may not accept such a contingency.
 But if the seller doesn't have a lot of interested buyers, he or she may be willing to accept that arrangement.
 If you do sign a contract to purchase contingent on the sale of your current home, it will usually include a caveat: If another buyer makes an offer, you'll have a chance to remove the contingency and buy the house, but if you can't do that, the seller will be able to move forward with the other buyer.
 In most cases, that caveat, sometimes called “first right of refusal," will provide you 24 hours to decide whether to remove your contingency and move forward with purchasing the home without selling yours or to simply let the new home go.
 In that case, you may be able to walk away with your earnest money.

 - Maximize financial capacity—If you have the financial wherewithal to carry two mortgages at once, you may choose to go ahead and purchase the new home before selling your current home.
 In that case, you'll likely need to stick to a stricter budget than usual, as you'll be responsible for paying mortgage payments as well as insurance and property taxes on both properties, along with any necessary maintenance and repairs.
-If you're not able to sell the old home quickly, you might consider renting it for a while to help pay for it.
+If you're not able to sell the old home quickly, you might consider renting it to help cover the costs.

 - Bridge loan—If your finances don't allow you to make a down payment on a second house before selling your current home, you might consider a bridge loan.
 A bridge loan, which is available from many mortgage lenders and financial institutions, functions as a short-term loan and is intended to be repaid upon the sale of your current home.
 The bridge loan is ideal if you were hoping to use the equity from your current home to make a down payment on your new home.
 It allows you to borrow the money for a down payment on your new house so that you can go ahead and purchase it even if you haven't sold your old home yet.
 The catch is that if you hold mortgages on both properties, you will be responsible for paying both mortgage payments until your original home is sold.
 Purchasing a new home and selling a current home isn't always an easy process as it depends on other buyers and sellers, as well as market conditions and timing.
 However, with a variety of options available for orchestrating a purchase and a sale at the same time, homeowners regularly manage both — and you can too.